 If, in the reasonable judgment of the Authority, an Airline regularly operates its flights at Common Use Gates not in accordance with its Schedule Submissions (subject to irregular operations and other variances contemplated by the Regulations) or otherwise demonstrates a consistent pattern of disregard for the rules, regulations, and operating procedures set forth in these Regulations, then the Authority may, at its sole discretion, and upon at least 30 days advance written notice, not assign one or more requested flights of the Airline to a Common Use Gate for the following month.
 The Authority shall not implement any such action against an Airline without first providing at least 15 days advance written notice of the offense.

-7.3 Appeals
+9.3 Appeals

-If an Airline wishes to dispute the assignment of Common Use Gates or Appeal any other decision or action of the Authority in connection with the implementation of these Regulations, then such Airline shall have the right to do so by following the steps below:
+If an Airline wishes to dispute the recommended assignment of Preferential Use Premises and Common Use Premises, or Appeal any other decision or action of the Authority in connection with the implementation of these Regulations, then such Airline shall have the right to do so by following the steps below:

 - a.
-Step 1 Informal meeting.
-The Airline shall request an informal meeting with the RMC and Director of Operations.
-If the dispute is not resolved informally, the Airline may request in writing a formal meeting with the Vice President of Airport Operations. - b.
-Step 2 Formal meeting.
-If an Airline requests a formal meeting, it shall be conducted by the Vice President of Airport Operations who will render a decision in writing.
-If the dispute is not resolved at this meeting, the Airline has the option of submitting a Written Appeal to the Senior Vice President & COO. - c.
+Step 1 Informal Meeting.
+The Airline shall request an Informal Meeting with the Resource Management Center and Director of Operations.
+If the dispute is not resolved informally, the Airline may request in writing a Formal meeting with the Vice President of Airport Operations.
+If the Formal Meeting is not requested by the Airline within 5 business days after the conclusion of the Informal Meeting, the Appeal is deemed waived and no further action will be taken. - b.
+Step 2 Formal Meeting.
+If an Airline requests a Formal Meeting, it shall be conducted by the Vice President of Airport Operations who will render a decision in writing.
+If the dispute is not resolved at this meeting, the Airline has the option of submitting a Written Appeal to the Senior Vice President & COO.
+If the request for Written Appeal is not received by the Senior Vice President & COO within 5 business days of the Formal Meeting, the Appeal is deemed waived and no further action will be taken. - c.
 Step 3 Written Appeal.
 Upon receipt of a Written Appeal the Senior Vice President & COO shall conduct a meeting with the Airline and hear the appeal.
 The Senior Vice President & COO shall render a decision in writing, which shall be final.

-8. ADMINISTRATION
+10. ADMINISTRATION

-8.1 Resource Management Center
+10.1 Resource Management Center

-The Resource Management Center, in addition to conducting the monthly schedule planning and assignment of Common Use Gates in accordance with Section 3, shall monitor and coordinate the operation of Authority Common Use Gates and all Common Use Equipment to facilitate efficient Airline operations and shall ensure that all Airlines are informed of matters affecting their operations.
+The Resource Management Center, in addition to conducting the monthly schedule planning and assignment of Common Use Gates and Common Use Ticket Counters in accordance with Section 3, shall monitor and coordinate the operation of Authority Common Use Gates, Common Use Ticket Counters and all Common Use Equipment to facilitate efficient Airline operations and shall ensure that all Airlines are informed of matters affecting their operations.

-8.2 Consultation with Airlines
+10.2 Consultation with Airlines

-The Authority will regularly coordinate and consult with the Airlines serving the Airport, through meetings and otherwise as appropriate, on matters relating to the assignment, use, and operation of Common Use Gates and Common Use Equipment, including: (1) the adoption and implementation of these Regulations and any changes thereto; (2) advance Schedule Submissions; (3) the assignment of flights to Common Use Gates; (4) the accommodation of offschedule or other irregular operations; (5) Traffic Reports; (6) facility use records and statistics; and (7) any other day-to-day operational and administrative matters.
+The Authority will regularly coordinate and consult with the Airlines serving the Airport, through meetings and otherwise as appropriate, on matters relating to the assignment, use, and operation of Preferential and Common Use Gates/Ticket Counters and Common Use Equipment, including: (1) the adoption and implementation of these Regulations and any changes thereto; (2) advance Schedule Submissions; (3) the assignment of flights to Preferential and Common Use Gates/Ticket Counters; (4) the accommodation of off-schedule or other irregular operations; (5) Traffic Reports; (6) facility use records and statistics; and (7) any other day-to-day operational and administrative matters.

-8.3 Changes
+10.3 Changes